jmespath/jmespath.py/docs/proposals/functions.rst

 ::

-    Array|null sort(Array $list)
+    array sort(array $list)

-This function accepts an Array ``$list`` argument and returns the lexicographically sorted elements of the ``$list`` as an Array.
+This function accepts an array ``$list`` argument and returns the lexicographically sorted elements of the ``$list`` as an array.

-This function MUST return ``null`` if the provided argument is not an Array.
+This function MUST return ``null`` if the provided argument is not an array.

-Array element types are sorted in the following order (the lower the number means the sooner in the list the element appears):
+array element types are sorted in the following order (the lower the number means the sooner in the list the element appears):

-1. Object
+1. object
-2. Array
+2. array
 3. null
-4. Boolean
+4. boolean
-5. Number
+5. number
-6. String
+6. string

 .. list-table:: Examples
    :header-rows: 1